rklymentiev/py-for-neuro/chapters/chapter3.md

 |:-:|:-:|
 | <center><img src="table1.png"></center> | <center><img src="table2.png" ></center> |

-This is the sample of so called **Breast Cancer Wisconsin (Diagnostic) Data Set**.

-Credits: W.N.
-Street, W.H.
-Wolberg and O.L.
-Mangasarian.
-Nuclear feature extraction for breast tumor diagnosis.
-IS&T/SPIE 1993 International Symposium on Electronic Imaging: Science and Technology, volume 1905, pages 861-870, San Jose, CA, 1993.

 <codeblock id="03_05">

 - basically any type of join would be appropriate here, since we are interested in matching breast cancer type with `radius_mean` and we could have missing values that don't affect calculations for the average value;